Visitor Policies and Hours

 - End-of-life patients may have two visitors at the bedside.
 We will strive to ensure that at least one person is with the patient during the entire period so that no patient is alone at the end of their life.

-- Emergency Department patients may have one visitor remain with them for the duration of their stay.
-Exception: No visitation is allowed for patients with a suspected COVID-19 infection or who have been confirmed COVID-19 positive.
+- Emergency Department patients may have one visitor with them during their stay.
+Exception: No visitors who are suspected to have COVID-19 or are confirmed COVID-19 positive are allowed with patients.

 - The Psychiatry Department does not allow general visitations.

-- Patients with appointments at UCI Health ambulatory clinics, laboratory or radiology offices may have one person accompany them.
+- Patients with appointments at UCI Health outpatient clinics, laboratory or radiology offices may have one person accompany them.
 This visitation policy applies to:

 - H.H.
 Chao Comprehensive Digestive Disease Center